• Skip to content

 • Disability

-Introducing solids is also important for helping babies learn to eat, giving them experience of new tastes and textures from a range of foods.
-It develops their teeth and jaws, and it builds other skills that they’ll need later for language development.
+Introducing solids is also important for helping babies learn to eat.
+It gives them experience of new tastes and textures from a range of foods.
+It develops their teeth and jaws, and it strengthens muscles that they’ll need for language development.

-• shows an interest in food – for example, by looking at what’s on your plate
+• show an interest in food – for example, they look at what’s on your plate

 As time passes, you’ll learn when your baby is hungry or full, not interested or tired.

-By the time your baby is 12 months old, they should be eating the same foods that the rest of the family is eating.
+By the time your baby is 12 months old, they should be eating family foods.
 But you might still need to chop some foods into smaller pieces and cook vegetables until they’re soft.

 • iron-fortified infant cereal